 Interactively place a rectangle by clicking and dragging.
 Use

-MATLAB® command line.
-Double-click on the rectangle to resume execution of the
+block the MATLAB® command line.
+Double-click on the rectangle to resume

 If you use

 imrect with an axes that contains an image object, and